RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 | Sentiment Analysis     | FEMA, HHS, CDC                                     | 40–60%                      |
 | Patient Matching       | VA Medical, IHS, DoD Medical                       | 70–80%                      |
 | Ad Targeting           | CDC Foundation, HHS Comms, FEMA                    | 35–45%                      |

+> **Note:** The "Buyer Role Share (%)" column reflects the **range of proportions** of data buyer jobs within each listed agency that are associated with the given use case.
+For example, 70–80% for patient matching means that among data buyer roles at VA Medical, IHS, and DoD Medical, between 70% and 80% are tagged as related to patient record matching.
+This indicates the **functional focus** of those agencies' data buyer roles.
+>

 ---